 The most common injuries caused by pedestrian accidents are:

 Pursuing legal action against the driver while also struggling to heal your injuries is too much of a burden for anyone to bear.
-OnderLaw, LLC understands the uphill battle you face and will guide you through the process, so you know what to expect from the legal road ahead.
+OnderLaw understands the uphill battle you face and will guide you through the process, so you know what to expect from the legal road ahead.

 Just because you were a pedestrian at the time of the accident doesn’t mean you can’t file a car insurance claim.
 California follows a traditional fault system.
 That means the at-fault driver becomes financially responsible for the injured person’s losses.